nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 <br/>

-# Nginx One Config Sync Groups
+## Nginx One Config Sync Groups

-You can create and manage config sync groups in the NGINX One Console.
+You can create and manage `Config Sync Groups` in the NGINX One Console.
 Config sync groups synchronize NGINX configurations across multiple NGINX instances, ensuring consistency and ease of management.
 If you’ve used instance groups in NGINX Instance Manager, you’ll find config sync groups in NGINX One similar.
 Let's go ahead and create one then add some instances to it.

-## Create a Config Sync Group
+### Create a Config Sync Group

 - Under the `Manage` heading in the left hand column, click on `Config Sync Groups`.<br/>
   ![Config Sync Groups](media/lab7_csg.png)<br/><br/>